Riding the Trend or Protecting Profits | Vistra Corp. (VST)

 VST’s Market Performance

-VST stocks went down by -1.84% for the week, with a monthly jump of 2.02% and a quarterly performance of 12.38%, while its annual performance rate touched -6.20%.
-The volatility ratio for the week stands at 1.94% while the volatility levels for the past 30 days are set at 2.36% for Vistra Corp..
-The simple moving average for the period of the last 20 days is -3.19% for VST stocks with a simple moving average of -2.54% for the last 200 days.
+VST stocks went up by 1.65% for the week, with a monthly drop of -3.40% and a quarterly performance of 14.03%, while its annual performance rate touched -4.40%.
+The volatility ratio for the week stands at 1.90% while the volatility levels for the past 30 days are set at 2.23% for Vistra Corp..
+The simple moving average for the period of the last 20 days is -0.69% for VST stocks with a simple moving average of -0.96% for the last 200 days.

 Analysts’ Opinion of VST